By: Angela Caraway-Carlton

 Die-hard race fans with a need for speed head to Homestead-Miami Speedway in November, to witness NASCAR crown three champions during Ford Championship Weekend.

 Homestead-Miami Speedway is the epicenter of a thunderous weekend of NASCAR competitions each November.
 More than 150,000 spectators from 50 states and 30 countries pack the grandstands to watch the nation’s top drivers compete for the chance to win a championship crown.

-Ford Championship Weekend in Homestead consists of three different races over the course of three days: Ford EcoBoost 200 NASCAR Xfinity Series, Ford EcoBoost 300, and the granddaddy of them all, NASCAR Cup Series Ford EcoBoost 400.
+Ford Championship Weekend in Homestead consists of three different races over the course of three days: NASCAR Camping World Truck Series Ford EcoBoost 200, NASCAR XFINITY Series Ford EcoBoost 300, and the granddaddy of them all, Monster Energy NASCAR Cup Series Ford EcoBoost 400.

 Life in the Fast Lane

-"You can run all over the race track and really put on a good show for all of the fans," says NASCAR driver Kyle Busch about Homstead-Miami Speedway, who first hit the Homestead track in 2003.
-"They do a great job of bringing out a full crowd down there.
+"You can run all over the race track and really put on a good show for all of the fans," says NASCAR driver Kyle Busch about Homestead-Miami Speedway, who first hit the Homestead track in 2003.
+"They do a great job of bringing out a full crowd down there.”

 Those looking for a more luxe (and cool) experience can catch all of the excitement on the track from the upscale Champions Club, which sits high above Turn 1 and features an air-conditioned lounge area with food and beverages, or inside the Pit Box, which is a private VIP hospitality area, located on the start/finish line.